Return to Our School

 He always participates in class discussions and even helps others if they are stuck.
 Beyond this, Daniel is polite and well mannered to everyone, and a joy to have in the classroom.

-Aimee, has made such a fantastic start to Year 4.
+Aimee, has made such a fantastic start to the school year.
 She has been coming into school everyday with a smile on her face ready to start the day!

 Aimee’s teacher’s have said “It is inspiring to see a young person grow in confidence”.
 Well done Aimee!